Dictionary » Negative Words » Instability – Meaning, Definition, Synonyms and Antonyms

 5. Can “instability” apply to technology or systems?

 Yes.
-In technology, instability can refer to software or hardware systems that crash or behave unpredictably.
+In technology, instability can mean software or hardware that crashes, freezes, or behaves unpredictably—sometimes linked to bugs, resource limits, or conflicting updates.

 Explore more I words